-Amazingly, the CZMA commenting process is VERY simple and open through Sept.
+The commenting process is VERY simple and open through Sept.
 21. Read on.

 Oregonians’ campaign to stop Jordan Cove LNG won some historic victories lately.
 Together, we persuaded the state of Oregon to deny Jordan Cove’s Clean Water Act permit, and we broke records for the most comments submitted against the project to state and federal agencies.
 Yay!

 Last week, the State of Oregon opened up another important comment period on the Jordan Cove LNG project, called the Coastal Zone Management Act (CZMA) Consistency Review.
 This permit is Oregon’s opportunity to decide if Jordan Cove LNG’s application to FERC is aligned with Oregon’s local and state laws meant to protect Oregon’s Coastal Zone.

 There is no way that this project can be built without violating Oregon’s local and state laws designed to protect the communities and economies of the south coast.